wootencl/apidocs-v4/source/includes/_providers.md

 state | {string} | Name of U.S. state in which to search for providers (e.g. "CA" or "SC") zipcode | {string} | Geographic center point in which to search for providers (e.g. "94401")

-The /providers/ response returns contains the following fields
+The response from the /providers/ endpoints contain the following fields:

 Field | Type | Description
 ----- | ---- | -----------